richardhj/contao-theme-framework/README.md

 The distributed theme files inside the public folder usually are versioned and contain duplicated information so that you do not want to check in those files to version control.
 Instead, you want to build the theme (`yarn run prod`) before deploying.

+> :information_source: The [.gitignore file](skeleton/theme/.gitignore) of the skeleton theme may become handy.

 ### Do not deploy the assets folder